QiWang19/enhancements/enhancements/api-review/add-ClusterImagePolicy-and-ImagePolicy-for-Signature-Verification.md

 - Providing a tool to mirror the signatures is out of the scope of this enhancement.
 In order to verify the signature, the disconnected users need to mirror signatures together with the application images.
 - Grant the application administrator the ability to weaken cluster-scoped policies, to avoid expanding the set of administrators capable of increasing cluster exposure to vulnerable images.
 - Grant the application administrator the ability to tighten cluster-scoped policies.
 This could be useful in the future, but we are deferring it to limit the amount of work needed for an initial implementation.
+- Supporting certificate identity matching with regular expressions during signature verification is not within the scope of this enhancement.

 ## Proposal